 This is a really difficult question to answer on your own.
 A financial advisor will be able to look at your income and expenses and work out how much you can save without it being too much of a stretch.
 They will also help you apportion savings to your goals (like your retirement or an emergency fund).

 4. What should I do with any windfalls?

 For many people, getting a raise, bonus or tax refund often means a trip to the Bahamas.
 An advisor will help you to better save large windfalls, so you reach financial goals sooner.

 5. How can tax-sheltered accounts help me to grow my money?

 Making the most of Tax-Free Savings Accounts, RESPs and RRSPs can be tricky.
 Advisors will look at your whole financial picture, including your current tax bracket, to work out which options will benefit you the most.

 6. Can you help me with a spending plan?

 Putting together a budget that dictates how much you can spend and on what, every month, puts you in control of your finances.
 A good advisor will help you put together a realistic plan that helps you spend less than you earn and ensures your long-term financial wellness.

 With your input, our team will be able to put together a full picture of your financial situation.
 They will be able to answer all of these questions and more so that you can develop a financial plan that you can stick to.
-Book an appointment now and let’s help you take the first step to good financial and general wellness.

 Recommended For You